Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

 Another example: “又北三百五十里,曰钩吾之山,其上多玉,其下多铜。有兽焉,其状如羊身人面,其目在腋下,虎齿人爪,其音如婴儿,名曰狍鸮,是食人。”

-“Three hundred and fifty li to the north is Guowu Mountain, where there is a lot of jade on and copper at the bottom.
-There is an animal that looks like a sheep with a human face; its eyes are under its armpits.
-It has teeth and human-like claws.
+“Three hundred and fifty li to the north is Guowu Mountain, where there is a lot of jade on top and at the bottom.
+There is an animal that looks like a sheep with a face; its eyes are under its armpits.
+It has tiger teeth and human-like claws.
 It makes sounds like a crying baby, and it's called Pao Xiao, it eats humans.”

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-5